yuxqiu/yuxqiu/README.md

 - 📖 A 2nd year computer science student

-- 🔭 Also a part-time Bibliophile📕 and Wayfarer🚶
+- 🔭 A part-time Bibliophile📕 and Wayfarer🚶

 - 🌱 Currently learning security, operating systems and compilers